petergreen5678/gRaven-old/README.md

   both 'hard' (boolean) or 'soft' (likelihoods), and querying marginal probabilities and normalizing constants.
 I am grateful to Søren Højsgaard for enhancements to his gRain package that improve the performance of this package.

+  Before installing this package, you have to install the dependencies of gRain (see https://people.math.aau.dk/~sorenh/software/gR/) and gRain itself, in version 1.3.12 or later (on CRAN)